jpillora/chisel/README.md

     --proxy, An optional HTTP CONNECT proxy which will be used reach the chisel server.
 Authentication can be specified inside the URL.
     For example, http://admin:password@my-server.com:8081

+    --hostname, Optionally set the 'Host' header (defaults to the host defined in the endpoint url).

     --pid Generate pid file in current working directory